theclarityproject/mcp-server/README.md

 2. Open Claude settings and navigate to the MCP section
 3. Add a new MCP server with this command:
    ```
-   npx -y @smithery/cli@latest install @lekt9/gigahard-mcp --claude
+   npx -y @smithery/cli@latest install @lekt9/clarity-mcp --claude
    ```
-4. Start a conversation with Claude and use the tools provided by your Gigahard MCP
+4. Start a conversation with Claude and use the tools provided by your Clarity MCP

 ## Environment Variables

-- `GIGAHARD_API_KEY`: API key for authenticating with the Gigahard backend
+- `CLARITY_API_KEY`: API key for authenticating with the Clarity backend
-- `GIGAHARD_MCP_ID`: Optional MCP ID to specify which MCP to use (useful if you have multiple MCPs)
+- `CLARITY_MCP_ID`: Optional MCP ID to specify which MCP to use (useful if you have multiple MCPs)
-- `NEXTJS_APP_URL`: URL of the Gigahard backend (defaults to https://gigahard.org/)
+- `NEXTJS_APP_URL`: URL of the Clarity backend (defaults to https://clarity.org/)

 ## Technical Details